lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 --> --> Where did Edsger Dijkstra work?
 Where was he born?
 What secondary school did he attend?
 Where university did he attend?
 --> --> Why is this algorithm important?
 What is its relationship to the Johnson algorithm?

+Stack - Explain and provide an example of the average case and worst case time complexity for insertion and deletion in a stack

+Queue - Explain and provide an example of the average case and worst case time complexity for insertion and deletion in a queue

+Hash Table - Explain and provide an example of the average case and worst case time complexity for insertion and deletion in a hash table

+Quick Sort - Explain and provide an example of quick sort.
+What is the best and worst case time complexity of quick sort?

+Merge Sort - Explain and provide an example of merge sort.
+What is the best and worst case time complexity of merge sort?

+Bubble Sort - Explain and provide an example of bubble sort.
+What is the best and worst case time complexity of bubble sort?

+Insertion Sort - Explain and provide an example of insertion sort.
+What is the best and worst case time complexity of insertion sort?

+Heap Sort - Explain and provide an example of heap sort.
+What is the best and worst case time complexity of heap sort?

 ## Misc

 What is docker?
 What is a virtual machine?
 Why do people use docker over virtual machines like VMware?